Shabina Mustafa: Life

 Initially, Shabina's school had no funding and no furniture or classroom material.
 Shabina's friends saved her some wood, stones, pencils and scrape paper to be used for the school.
 Shabina also made her own hand drawn exercise books for use.
 Shabina would go for work in the morning and then come back to teach the children in the afternoon.
-Ghazala Nizami, principal of Happy Home School, sent Shabina leftover pencils and exercise books.
+Ghazala Nizami, principal of Happy Home School, sent Shabina stationery and exercise books.
 Some schools also donated newspapers which Shabina sold to buy stationery for her school.
 Shabina then started seeking out sponsors for her new school.
 She rented a bigger space to cater more children.
 As more funding reached her school, Shabina started a medical programme, adult literacy programme, teacher trainings and food programmes.

 By 2002, Shabina's school was becoming overcrowded.
 Shabina's friend, Abbas Vawda got to know of Shabina's initiative and he started supporting 10 children annually.

 In 2006, the Safi Benevolent Trust took over the Garage School and started supporting it for its expansion.
 Shabina is the president of the board of trustees at Safi benevolent trust since 1999.

 The Garage school now comprises three floors.
 It has now provided education to more than 500 students.
 The school is located in Neelum Colony.
 The children have access to education as well as clean water, nutritional diet, medicines and health benefits.
 The school also holds an annual theatre show which gives the students residing in slums an opportunity at extracurriculars.
 The school also organizes field trips for the children.

 Shabina's school follows a five finger formula which is also the mission of the school: “Taur (Training), Tareeqa (Approach), Tarbiat (Grooming), Taleem (Education) and Tarraqi (Progress)."